 Remi Clero – Essential Oils Sourcing: Be Distinct or Be Extinct: Remi shared a quite impressive presentation of what goes into being the best supplier of aromatic oils.
 He walked us through his personal journey, the strict guidelines and practices he has in place, and the importance of an impeccable quality product.
 I felt like I was a part of the process, from start to finish.

 Raghda Maksoud – Virtual reality Journey Ancient Egypt to Modern Egypt – From seed to you: I was not able to sit in on Raghda’s presentation but everyone who did, couldn’t say enough about her.
-I had the luxury of spending some time with Raghda throughout the conference and her spirit and heart are so pure.
+I had the luxury of spending some time with Raghda throughout the World Of Aromatherapy Conference and her spirit and heart are so pure.

 Valerie Cooksley, RN, OCN, FAAIM, CERT – Partnering with Plants: Cultivating Deeper Healing: Another one of my aromatherapy idol’s I have had the pleasure of knowing for several years.
 Every time I hear Valerie give a talk, I feel like she is sharing a glimpse into her own personal life’s journey.
 She is very gifted about movement and development of self, and infusing that into professional practice.
 Her workshop this year was a journey.
 It connected right to heart of how we can connect and partner with plants in our gardens, and in our minds.
 A very restorative class.